Lidpvs/intensive_station_calculator/README.md

 This makes the application simple to run locally without a database.

-Example workflow
+# Example workflow

-Open the application
+-Open the application

-Create a new patient
+-Create a new patient

-Enter:
+-Enter:

 sex